Ehijoe/printf/README.md

 An implementation of the printf function in the c std library.

-## test.c
+## test

-To test set the DEBUG macro during compilation.
+A directory containing the test program.

 Tests are of the form:
 ```